kanitw/ninja-dev-tools/Sublime.md

 - *EasyMotion* - super fast navigation with `cmd+;+<*character-to-jump-to*>` a super plugin inspired from a famous Vim plugin.
 - *Sidebar Enhancement* – many cool add-ons to the sidebar

-### Linter
+### Misc (Work for many languages)

-In general, *Sublimelinter* is great for checking syntax errors and warning for most languages.
+- *Sublimelinter* is great for checking syntax errors and warning for most languages.
-You will need to install its subpac
+You will need to install its subpackage e.g.,  **TODO**

+- *DocBlockr* is great for creating comments for Javascript/C.

 ### Git
 - *[GitGutter](http://www.jisaacks.com/gitgutter)* – view changes in git instantly in your editor